 “Our Life Is Great Together, So Why Change?”

-Several months ago, I interviewed many mature widows who have also repartnered after the death of their spouse, as part of a large scholarly international study focused on widows, resilience and money issues.
+I actually interviewed many mature widows who have also repartnered after the death of their spouse, as part of a large scholarly international study focused on widows, resilience, and money issues.
 Many of these women were in a committed long-term relationship but hadn’t remarried.

 Several mature women I spoke with said they had discussed the possibility of marriage with their partner and subsequently decided simply to live together rather than remarry.
 Their reasons varied and include the following: